Discerning Your Options

 - What support will I need to be successful?

 - What financial considerations do I need to be aware of?
-(Visit Loyola's iGrad page for a resource to understand you finances!)
+(Visit Loyola's iGrad page for an interactive resource to help you understand your finances!)

 - What other obstacles do I need to manage for this to be an option?